 DOOLEY POND (drawdown).
-A drawdown of Dooley Pond to facilitate dam repairs is ongoing (expected to last to September 1).
+A drawdown of Dooley Pond to facilitate dam repairs is ongoing (expected to last to September 1, but refill rate will be dependent on rainfall amounts).
+The state boat launch is currently closed.
 The state boat launch is currently closed.